 Understanding Coronary Artery Disease

-Coronary artery disease (CAD) is a very common heart condition in the United States.
-One in five deaths among Americans is caused by CAD.1
+Coronary artery disease (CAD) is a subset of cardiovascular disease and is one of the most common types of heart disease.
+One in six deaths among Americans is caused by CAD.1

-As a result of the blockage, you can experience symptoms of chest tightness, pressure, or pain.
+As a result of the decreased blood flow, you can experience symptoms of chest tightness, pressure, or pain.
 Severe narrowing or complete blockage of the coronary vessels can lead to a heart attack or even death.

-If you have chest discomfort or symptoms suggestive of CAD, it is important to see your healthcare provider so that he or she can determine whether you have a serious blockage in your coronary arteries.
+If you have chest discomfort or symptoms suggestive of CAD, it is important to see your healthcare provider so that he or she can determine whether you have a significant narrowing or blockage in your coronary arteries.

-Corus® CAD is a convenient blood test that allows your healthcare provider to safely assess whether or not you have a blockage in your heart.
+Corus® CAD is a convenient blood test that helps your healthcare provider safely assess whether or not you have a blockage in your heart.
 Only your healthcare provider can order the Corus CAD test.
 Ask your healthcare provider if Corus CAD may be right for you.

-- Lloyd-Jones D, Adams R, Carnethon M, et al. for the American Heart Association Statistics Committee and Stroke Statistics Subcommittee.
-Heart disease and stroke statistics--2009 update: a report from the American Heart Association Statistics Committee and Stroke Statistics Subcommittee.
+- Go SO, Mozaffarian D, Roger VL, et al. on behalf of the American Heart Association Statistics Committee and Stroke Statistics Subcommittee.
+Heart Disease and Stroke Statistics--2013 Update: A Report from the American Heart Association.
 Circulation.
-2009;119:480–486.
+2013;127(1):e6-e245.